student0129/student0129.github.io/TransInvest2027/GLOSSARY_AND_ABBREVIATIONS.md

 ---

-*This glossary provides definitions for technical, business, and domain-specific terms used throughout the TransInvest 2027 strategic presentation.*
+*This document provides comprehensive definitions and abbreviations for technical, business, and domain-specific terms used throughout the TransInvest 2027 strategic presentation.
+The Quick Reference section at the top lists common acronyms and abbreviations, while the detailed glossary sections below provide full context and explanations.*